Arsenal Attorneys’ George Lyon attended the Rangemaster Tactical Conference March 17-19 in Little Rock, Arkansas. Here’s his after action report.

 ". . . deregulation would improve hearing safety, reduce noise pollution, and stimulate interest in the shooting sports--without any factual basis to expect a negative impact, such as increased poaching or gun violence."

 What should you do?
 First, contact your Member of Congress and Senator to express your opinion on HPA.
 Explain how deregulation would improve hearing safety, reduce noise pollution, and stimulate interest in the shooting sports--without any factual basis to expect a negative impact, such as increased poaching or gun violence.
 Second, determine the priority of your next suppressor purchase versus your expectation for HPA's passage.
 The HPA could languish for the next two years during the current session of Congress.
-If it fails to pass in this session, the HPA's prospect for success could be greatly diminished.
+If it fails to pass in this session, the HPA's prospect for success could be greatly diminished, unless the 2018 elections give the GOP a super majority in the Senate.
 If you don't like waiting, you should consider obtaining a silencer now regardless of HPA.
 We say this because you might be rewarded with a faster tax stamp and a bargain.
 This could be possible because of three reasons.
 First, ATF will soon finish the backlog of NFA applications submitted in the first half of last year.
 Second, suppressor sales have declined as people wait and see if HPA passes, thus ATF is receiving fewer NFA applications.
 Third, ATF announced last fall it will elevate the NFA Branch to a full-fledged Department with greater resources and staff to complete its work.
 Therefore we could soon see the fastest NFA approvals by ATF and discounts by the firearms industry to spark demand.